Ask Jay - JTI InfoSec Chatbot

 • Push diverse content formats (quizzes, GIFs, videos, images, external links) to keep users engaged.

-• Accessible
+Accessible

 • In emergency situations, have the ability to escalate the conversation to a real human to avoid frustration.

 We created some quizzes to train users to identify phishing messages for example.
+In the future we had the idea to gamify the InfoSec to improve good habits learning.

 Credits